uhh-lt/kaldi-tuda-de/README.md

 ## News

+30 May 2018

+- We have added the option to train with additional data from the SWC corpus.
+See https://nats.gitlab.io/swc/ for more information on this dataset.
+The combined amount of training data is now around 250 hours.

 02 May 2018

 - A recipe to train TDNN-HMM chain acoustic models is now available, similar to TED-LIUMs egs.
 See: https://github.com/tudarmstadt-lt/kaldi-tuda-de/blob/master/s5_r2/local/run_tdnn_1f.sh